 When waiting at the bus stops, you have to watch for your incoming bus number and wave to signal the bus driver that you would like to get on it.
 As the streets in Ho Chi Minh City are quite narrow with many vehicles, the bus may pass any bus stop if you don’t give a signal wave from afar.
 You should get on the bus from the front door; some older buses may have broken doors, so you can get on from the back instead.

 Buy the ticket from the bus assistant or the driver if there is no assistant on board.
-You can give the money directly to them or put in in a box next to the driver, and receive a ticket from them or the machine.
-The bus fare usually varies from VND 6,000 to VND 40,000 depending on the types of bus and distance needed to travel.
+You can give the money directly to them or put it in a box next to the driver, and receive a ticket from them or the machine.
+The bus fare usually varies from VND 6,000 to VND 40,000 depending on the type of bus and distance needed to travel.
 Note that they only accept Vietnamese Dong.

 When the bus is closing to the next arrival station, the bus assistant may or may not announce what the next stop is.
 If you are not sure, you can tell the bus assistant or driver in advance where you want to be dropped off.
 When the bus is about 20 meters from your stop, press the red button on top of the door or at a seat near you, or tell directly to the driver and assistant because they may drive on without stopping.